Honey in the Rock (song)

 "Honey in the Rock" is a song by New Zealand singer-songwriter Brooke Ligertwood and American contemporary worship musician Brandon Lake.
 It impacted Christian radio stations in the United States on 25 March 2022, becoming the second single from Ligertwood's first live album, Seven (2022).
 Brooke Ligertwood and Brandon Lake co-wrote the song with Mitch Wong.
 The single was produced by Brooke Ligertwood and Jason Ingram.

 "Honey in the Rock" peaked at number seven on the US Hot Christian Songs chart.
+At the 2023 GMA Dove Awards, "Honey in the Rock" was nominated for the Song of the Year award.

 Background

 On 25 February 2022, Brooke Ligertwood announced that "Honey in the Rock" with Brandon Lake would be the second single from her live album, Seven (2022), releasing its music video that same day.
 "Honey in the Rock" impacted Christian radio stations in the United States on 25 March 2022.
 On 1 July 2022, Ligertwood released a multi-track single of "Honey in the Rock" on digital platforms.